-Find out everything you need to know about cooking the perfect lamb shanks.
-From prep to braising, our ultimate guide will help make cooking this popular meat a breeze.
+Find out everything you need to know about cooking lamb shanks.
+From prep to braising, our ultimate guide will make sure you cook this popular meat perfectly every time.

-The shank is taken from the top of the lambs leg.
+Lamb shank is a cut of meat on the bone, which has been taken from the top of the lamb’s leg.
 The ‘fore shank’ is from the front legs, while the back legs are referred to as ‘hind shanks’.
-Traditionally a very cheap cut of meat, however with a spike in popularity from chefs and home cooks alike, lamb shanks have also increased in price.

 Lamb is usually enjoyed during the spring and summer months and is only considered as such for the first year of the animal’s life, anything past this and it would be classed as hogget, and then mutton from 3 years onward.